NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Teacher's Best - The Creative Process

-Abraham Lincoln, Emancipation Proclamation and Gettysburg Address Posters and Prints (pg 3 of 6)
+Abraham Lincoln, Emancipation Proclamation and Gettysburg Address Posters and Prints (pg 3/6)

 Emancipation Proclamation, the Gettysburg Address, and U. S. President Abraham Lincoln educational posters and prints for the social studies and language arts classrooms, home schoolers and as theme decor for Lincoln and Civil War scholars.